My Experience as a Freelance Writing Digital Nomad

 I also suggest sticking to an industry you’re actually interested in.
 Not all writing is the same; writer’s block (in my experience) comes when writing is forced.
 If you’re writing about a subject you love, it won’t feel like you’re working a day in your life.
 Personally I write exclusively in the realms in which I love: health, wellness, travel, consciousness, personal development.

 You can apply for jobs online but honestly, I don’t recommend it.
 What I recommend is reaching out to people and companies directly, to whom you know and respect.
 This is why it’s so important to write about an industry you’re passionate about: you know the businesses, you know the clientele (you’re one of them!), and odds are your words won’t only be for a paycheque, but actually to help impact an industry that you love.
-Go check out their website and see what kind of content their putting out; if you feel like you are capable of creating similar content— reach out to them!
+Go check out their website and see what kind of content they are putting out; if you feel like you are capable of creating similar content— reach out to them!

 Once you get your first client a gateway opens, not only because you gain confidence but also because so many websites and employers are connected.